Pop quiz: Is a salad still a salad if it doesn’t have greens in it?

 This tip puts a food you know and like between you and your salad.

 Place a serving of salad inside rice paper wrappers (like spring rolls), nori (like sushi), or a whole-grain tortilla.
 If you’re feeling adventurous, wrap your salad in a collard leaf or lettuce cups.

 2. Chop it

 Sometimes eating a salad can feel like a workout, and facing down huge lettuce leaves may feel intimidating.
 (We’re looking at you, kale).
 And speaking of kale and similar “tough” greens, drizzling them with lemon juice or olive oil and letting them sit for a bit will soften the leaves.

-One solution?
-Chop your greens and other ingredients finely so they’re generally all bite-sized.
+Solution: Chop your greens and other ingredients finely so they’re generally all bite-sized.
 Avoid any mess by chopping your ingredients before adding any dressing.

 3. Scoop it

 Once you’ve chopped your greens, use a serving of baked chips or healthy versions of crackers to give your salad some crunch — and make it more fun to eat!